saprmarks/geometry-of-truth/dataexplorer/dataexplorer.md

 Here we've done PCA on the two datsets together (after independently centering each; otherwise there would also be a translational displacement between them).
 You can toggle which datasets are shown by clicking on the plot legends.

+Now for the conjunctions and disjunctions.

+<iframe src="https://saprmarks.github.io/geometry-of-truth/dataexplorer/plots/conj_disj.html" width="800" height="500"></iframe>

+Does it look like the circled points form a bit of a separate cluster?
+We thought so, and indeed there's a pattern to those statements.
+See if you can figure out what it is (answer below).